-While the director wasn’t a fan of Friedlob, he recognized that the producer’s connections and ownership of the rights to The Bloody Spur (which would become While the City Sleeps).
+While the director wasn’t a fan of Friedlob, he knew he needed the producer’s connections and rights to The Bloody Spur (which would become While the City Sleeps).

 Joan Fontaine could tell the director wasn’t his usual self.
 She said, “He was on his good behavior.
 It’s interesting, in the German character, where they can be bullies, they can then turn right around and be very obsequious.”

-Most of the tension derived from Friedlob’s micromanagement which meant that he had an eagle eye on Lang’s expenses and shoot schedule.
+Most of the on-set tension derived from Friedlob’s micromanagement.
+He kept an eagle eye on Lang’s expenses and shooting schedule.

-They also disagreed on a final scene.
-Friedlob wanted an execution shown on screen, while Lang understood that the audience could imagine it.
-Rather than film something gruesome, the director shot the ending he wanted in defiance.
+There was also disagreement on the final scene.
+Friedlob wanted an execution shown on screen, while Lang felt that such a scene would be gruesome.
+So the director shot the ending that he wanted in defiance.
 Since Friedlob couldn’t direct himself, the ending remained.

-Still the experience soured Lang even more, and he reportedly said to the Friedlob, “I don't want to have anything to do with you anymore or the American motion picture industry.”
+While the film turned out well, the experience soured Lang to a point of no return.
+He reportedly said to the Friedlob, “I don't want to have anything to do with you anymore or the American motion picture industry.”

-Lang directed four more films in Germany before his death.
+Lang left Hollywood and directed four more films in Germany before his death.

 Looking back on Beyond a Reasonable Doubt, Lang said, “I don't like it at all.
 I made it, let's face it, because I was bound by a contract… It was a great success.
 I don’t know why.”

-While the experience may have tainted his view of the film, Dana Andrews and Joan Fontaine’s performances (along with an certain surprise) make Beyond a Reasonable Doubt a thrilling noir.
+While the experience may have tainted his view of the film, Dana Andrews and Joan Fontaine’s performances (along with a certain surprise) made Beyond a Reasonable Doubt a thrilling noir.